mz-ml/Python_Reviews/README.md

 #### Project Summary

-- In this project, I use k-means to cluster different topics and Latent Dirichlet Allocation to identify latent keywords for watch reviewers.
+- In this project, I used k-means to cluster different topics and Latent Dirichlet Allocation to identify latent keywords for watch reviewers.

 #### Outline